 Supervisors should contact the Student Work Coordinator regarding termination of a student worker for performance-related issues.
 The Student Work Coordinator can provide guidance to supervisors regarding making this decision, discussing the decision with a student, and providing the student support.
 When a student worker’s employment has been terminated, the supervisor should record this in HireEm as soon as possible.

-Student workers are not obligated reporters of potential violations of the DHSM/Title IX, with the exception of House Advisors and student members of the Adjudicating Boards.
+Student workers are not obligated reporters of potential violations of the DHSM, with the exception of student members of the Sexual Misconduct Board.

 Bias incidents and discriminatory harassment

 Information about responding to a report of a bias incident or discriminatory harassment can be found on the Office for Institutional Diversity website.